 Magnesium Citrate falls into a potentially harmful fad with colon cleansers causing extreme weight loss, which is false.

-The laxative is used to prepare patients for surgery and shouldn’t be used on a regular basis because it will cause dehydration and could potentially make a person very ill.
+The laxative is used to prepare patients for surgery.
+It shouldn’t be used on a regular basis because it will cause dehydration and could potentially make a person very ill.

 Adding a daily supplement along with other vitamins may be suggested by a qualified doctor however that shouldn’t be mistaken for false hopes of drinking away 20 pounds.
 A laxative will certainly clean a person out but it generally doesn’t result in weight loss.